rtCamp/docs.rtcamp.com/rtmedia/developer/database-description/index.markdown

 media_id
     The id from the _wp_rtm_media_ table. action
-    This could a Like, rating, or view. value
+    This could  be a Like, Rating, or View. value
     The value related to the action. action_date